 The event is run in a world-class fashion and has the most exceptional meal we have ever experienced at the end of a race/ride/event (other than food-based rides – but it rivals those, too).
 We cannot say enough about how well this race is managed and if you are a climber, this one just has to be on your Must-Do/Bucket List!

-Race Director Jotham Oliver and PJAMM’s John Johnson
+Race Director Jotham Oliver and PJAMM’s John Johnson.

-The email messages and Facebook information from signup to post-race are first class and extremely informative and helpful.
+The email messages and Facebook information from signup to post-race are first class and extremely informative.
 Packet pick-up is the Friday before the race (at Mt.
 Washington), so keep that in mind.
 Parking on race day is to the left of the toll booth.
 While many folks park across Highway 16 (White Mountain Road) from the Toll Road, you are permitted to park on the race side and there is plenty of space.

 Practice Ride: This is included with the registration for the race itself and is held the third Sunday of July.
 For 2018, this is the link to the Practice Ride.

-Weather statistics - MWARBH.org
+Weather statistics from MWARBH.